github940719/OCAT/README.md

 # OCAT
-Optimization Conecpt and Applicaation in Transportation, a selective course in Department of Transportation and Logistics Management (TLM)
+- Optimization Conecpt and Applicaation in Transportation
+- a selective course in Department of Transportation and Logistics Management (TLM)